BogdanMihaiciuc/ThingTransformer/README.md

 });
 ```

 After the emit finishes, the transformers will properties to the `store` object of your twconfig object.
-This is an object whose keys are the names of the generated entites and their values are each an instance of the transformer.
+This is an object whose keys are the names of the generated entities and their values are each an instance of the transformer.
 Beyond those related to the actual transformation, the transformer has the following public methods that can be invoked after the program's emit method returns:

  - `toXML(): string` - Returns a string that represents the XML definition of the entity
  - `toDeclaration(): string` - Returns a string that represents the declaration of the entity in its relevant collection.
 For example, with a Thing, the declaration will be something like: